SCIInstitute/ShapeWorks/BUILD.md

 1. **First** install anaconda and create a sandbox environment.
 While this step is optional, we highly recommend it, as using a conda environment allows you to do simultaneous builds, which may each require different dependencies.
 Using a conda env allows you to cleanly separate those.
 This can be done by running [conda_installs.sh](conda_installs.sh) with the command `./conda_installs.sh`.
 Note that the dependencies installed with conda can be done equivalently with apt install [apt_installs.sh](apt_installs.sh) `./apt_installs.sh`.

+2. **Next** if you want to build the ShapeWorksView2 (our visualization application), you will need to install **Qt5** or later.
+This can be installed easily using conda: `conda install --yes -c anaconda qt`.
+Without conda you can install it from [the Qt website](https://doc.qt.io/qt-5/gettingstarted.html#online-installation).

-2. **Simply** run [superbuild.sh](superbuild.sh) to build and install each dependency and the ShapeWorks tools themselves.
+3. **Finally** run [superbuild.sh](superbuild.sh) to build and install each dependency and the ShapeWorks tools themselves.
 Arguments can be passed to this script to build specific dependencies, set the number of processors to use, and choose whether or not to build certain modules.
 These are the arguments the [superbuild script](superbuild.sh) accepts:
 ```
 # Call this script by specifying arguments in the same command.
 # Ex: